CirrusLogic/huawei-support/README.md

-# Published files for Product Support
+# Published files for CS42L42